 Value for Money:

-Cons: some recipes need specialty flours or supplements not found at corner stores; no nutritional analyses for micronutrients; index could be deeper.
+- Some recipes need specialty flours or supplements not found at corner stores; no nutritional analyses for micronutrients; index could be deeper

 Bottom Line: